Mob Psycho 100: Other media

 A fanbook was published on November 17, 2022.
 It includes detailed information about the series, its characters, story and setting.
 It also features illustrations by various manga artists, including Hiromu Arakawa, Kotoyama, Takako Shimura, Nagano, Ryōji Minagawa and Itaru Bonnoki.

 Reception

 Manga

+By July 2016, Mob Psycho 100 had over 1.2 million copies in circulation.
+By December 2022, the manga had over 2.8 million copies in circulation.

+The comic book writers of San Diego Comic-Con listed Mob Psycho 100 as one of the "Most Wanted Manga" from 2016.
 Mob Psycho 100 won the 62nd Shogakukan Manga Award in the shōnen category in 2017.
-As of July 2016, Mob Psycho 100 had over 1.2 million copies in circulation.
-The comic book writers of San Diego Comic-Con listed it as one of the "Most Wanted Manga" from 2016.
+The series was nominated for a Harvey Award in the Best Manga category in 2019.